 Thomas Sheridan was sent to be educated at Westminster School, London in 1732-3, however, due to his father's financial difficulties he had to return and finish his initial education in Dublin.
 In 1739 he graduated BA from Trinity College, Dublin, and he probably got an MA from Trinity at some time before 1743.1

 Sheridan and his family moved permanently to England in 1758, where he established himself as an educator and teacher of elocution.
-He lived in London for a number of years, until, in 1770, he moved to Bath, where he founded an "Academy for the regular instrustion of Young Gentlemen in the art of reading and reciting and grammatical knowledge of the English tongue".2 The academy apparently was not too succesful, and in the fall of 1771 he again acted at the theatre in Dublin.
-In 1776 Thomas' son Richard became a part owner of the Theatre Royal, Drury Lane in London, and in 1778, Thomas Sheridan himself was appointed manager of the theatre, a position which he held until 1781.
+He lived in London for a number of years, until, in 1770, he moved to Bath, where he founded an "Academy for the regular instruction of Young Gentlemen in the art of reading and reciting and grammatical knowledge of the English tongue".2 The academy was not too successful, and in the fall of 1771, he was again acting at the Dublin theatre.
+In 1776, Thomas' son Richard became a part owner of the Theatre Royal, Drury Lane in London, and in 1778, Thomas Sheridan himself was appointed manager of the theatre, a position which he held until 1781.

 - 3. "a tiresome, long-winded work, stuffed with quotations chiefly from Locke and Milton, in which he called for the standardising of English spelling, pronunciation, diction and idiom, and advocated the study of English rhetoric, the encouragement of public speaking and of the art of reading", according to The Cambridge History of English and American Literature in 18 Volumes, vol. XIV.
 (1907-1921), paragraph 13

-On New Years Eve, 1762, Boswell spends the evening at Sheridans in the company of Mrs. Sheridan, Mrs. Cholmondeley, Capt.
+On New Year's Eve, 1762, Boswell spent the evening at Sheridan's in the company of Mrs. Sheridan, Mrs. Cholmondeley, Capt.
 Jephson and Colonel Irwin.
 They had tea and listened to a reading of Frances Sheridan's new comedy The Discovery.

-Sheridan also helped out Boswell when he had a gambling debt in 1761, and JB promised Sheridan that he wouldn't play cards again for 5 years,4 or at least that he wouldn't "lose more than three guineas in one sitting".5 Sheridan disappeared almost entirely from Boswell's writings during his tour of Europe, 1763-1766, although Boswell in a memo on May 11, 1764 reminded himself to write to his former mentor.
+Sheridan also helped out Boswell when he had a gambling debt in 1761, and Boswell promised Sheridan that he wouldn't play cards again for 5 years,5 or at least that he wouldn't "lose more than three guineas in one sitting".6 Thomas Sheridan disappeared almost entirely from Boswell's writings during Boswell's tour of Europe, 1763-1766, although Boswell, in a memo on May 11, 1764, reminded himself to write to his former mentor.

 Esther K. Sheldon's (1967) Thomas Sheridan of Smock-Alley, recording his life as actor and theater manager in both Dublin and London; and including A Smock-Alley Calendar for the years of his management is a great biography of his youth and his life as an actor and theatre manager.
-The author, Sheldon, recommends Wallace A. Bacon's Elocutionary Career of Thomas Sheridan (1964) as a biography of his life a an elocutionist.
-Most of the titles mentioned in this article can be found (some in original 18th century first editions) via used bookstores online and other premium online libraries.
+The author, Sheldon, recommends Wallace A. Bacon's Elocutionary Career of Thomas Sheridan (1964) as a biography of his life as an elocutionist.
+Most of the titles mentioned in this article can be found (some in original 18th century first editions) via AbeBooks and other premium online libraries.